More than two in five universities in England face deficits this year – watchdog

 The watchdog’s annual health check said 43% of higher education providers in England face a deficit in 2024/25, compared to 40% of institutions who were expecting to be in deficit in 2023/24.

-The OfS analysis said the primary reason for the decline is lower international student recruitment.
+The OfS analysis said the primary reason for the decline is a fall in international student recruitment, and estimated that overseas student numbers could be more than a fifth lower than previous forecasts.

 University leaders have been warning of significant financial concerns caused by a drop in the number of overseas students – who can be charged higher tuition fees – following restrictions introduced by the former Conservative government, as well as frozen tuition fees paid by domestic students.